Category Archives: Queen Victoria’s Household

 General Sir Henry Ponsonby. source: Royal Collection Trust RCIN 2931062

-Major-General The Right Honourable Sir Henry Ponsonby was Queen Victoria’s Private Secretary from 1870-1895 as well as Keeper of the Privy Purse from 1878-1895.
+Major-General The Right Honourable Sir Henry Ponsonby was Queen Victoria’s Private Secretary from 1870-1895 and Keeper of the Privy Purse from 1878-1895.
 Queen Victoria did not have an official Private Secretary until she appointed General Charles Grey to the office in 1861.
-Lord Melbourne informally served as Private Secretary while he was Prime Minister from 1837 – 1840.
-Prince Albert then informally served as Private Secretary from 1840 until his death in 1861.
-The official position of Private Secretary came about because it was realized that the monarch was in need of advice and support because the growth of the government had caused the government ministers to have insufficient time to provide daily advice and support.
+Lord Melbourne informally served as Private Secretary while Prime Minister from 1837 – 1840.
+Prince Albert then informally served as Private Secretary from 1840 until he died in 1861.
+The official position of Private Secretary came about because it was realized that the monarch needed advice and support.
+The growth of the government had caused the government ministers to have insufficient time to provide daily advice and support.
 It was traditional for Queen Victoria’s Private Secretaries to be provided with homes at her various residences including apartments in the Norman Tower at Windsor Castle, apartments in St. James’s Palace in London, and Osborne Cottage on the grounds of Osborne House on the Isle of Wight.

 The son of Major General Sir Frederick Cavendish Ponsonby and Lady Emily Charlotte Bathurst (a daughter of the 3rd Earl of Bathurst), Henry was born December 10, 1825 in Corfu, Greece, where his father was stationed with the British Army, commanding the troops in the Ionian Islands.
 He had five siblings: